icopy-site/awesome/docs/awesome/awesome-algorand.md

 - [Algoscan](https://algoscan.app/) - Algoscan is a Blockchain Explorer and Analytics Platform.
 Built on top of the Algorand Network.
 - [Asalytic](https://www.asalytic.app/) - Analyze the Algorand NFT space.
 - [Dappflow](https://explorer.dappflow.org/) - Algorand Private Network Explorer (supports Sandbox in `localhost`).
+- [Bitquery](https://explorer.bitquery.io/algorand) - Actionable, insightful blockchain GraphQL APIs for more than 30 blockchains.
+One of the highlighted features is the ability to query a list of Algorand block proposers.

 ## Portfolio Trackers